 It is smart to analyse your site’s good and bad domains to ensure continued growth.
 Image Credit: Valerie Niechai

 Nowadays, Google is more focused on user intent rather than the keyword phrases that users search for.
 In the past, any type of backlink would benefit your website.
-While Google never approved of bad links, they didn’t always have a system for identifying bad links.
+While Google never approved of bad links, they didn’t always have a system for identifying them.

 However, both the Panda and Penguin algorithm updates have made it obvious that Google values earned links rather than build links.